-Basel III common disclosure template to be used during the transition of regulatory adjustments (i.e. from April 1, 2013 to December 31, 2016) (₹ In Milli Amounts Subject to Pre-Basel III Treatment ons) Ref No. Basel III common disclosure template to be used during the transition of regulatory adjustments (i.e. from April 1, 2013 to December 31, 2016) Subject to Pre-Basel III Common Equity Tier 1 capital: instruments and reserves 1 Directly issued qualifying common share capital plus related stock surplus (share premium) 2.85 2 Retained earnings 3 Accumulated other comprehensive income (and other reserves) 22508.52 Directly issued capital subject to phase out from CET1 (only applicable to non-joint stock companies) Public sector capital injections grandfathered until January 1, 2018 5 Common share capital issued by subsidiaries and held by third parties (amount allowed in 6 Common Equity Tier 1 capital before regulatory adjustments 22511.37 Common Equity Tier 1 capital : Regulatory adjustments 7 Prudential valuation adjustments 8 Goodwill (net of related tax liability) 9 Intangibles other than mortgage-servicing rights (net of related tax liability) 10 Deferred tax assets 2 207.53 11 Cash-flow hedge reserve 12 Shortfall of provisions to expected losses 13 Securitization gain on sale 14 Gains and losses due to changes in own credit risk on fair valued liabilities 15 Defined-benefit pension fund net assets 16 Investments in own shares (if not already netted off paid-up capital on reported balance sheet) 17 Reciprocal cross-holdings in common equity
+(₹ In Mi llion) tr Basel III common disclosure template to be used du ansition of regulatory adjustments (i.e. from April December 31, 2016) ring the 1, 2013 to Amounts Subject to Pre-Basel III Treatment Ref No. Common Equity Tier 1 capital: instruments and res serves 1 Directly issued qualifying common share capital plus related stock surplus (share premium) 2.85 2 Retained earnings 3 Accumulated other comprehensive income (and other reserves) 29219.52 4 Directly issued capital subject to phase out from CET1 (only applicable to non-joint stock companies) Public sector capital injections grandfathered until January 1, 2018 5 Common share capital issued by subsidiaries and held by third parties (amount allowed in group 6 Common Equity Tier 1 capital before regulatory adjustments 29222.37 Common Equity Tier 1 capital : Regulatory adjustr nents 7 Prudential valuation adjustments 8 Goodwill (net of related tax liability) 9 Intangibles other than mortgage-servicing rights (net of related tax liability) 10 Deferred tax assets Cash-flow hedge reserve 12 Shortfall of provisions to expected losses 13 Securitization gain on sale

-I 18 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) 19 Significant investments in the common stock of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) 20 Mortgage servicing rights (amount above 10% 21 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax liability) 22 Amount exceeding the 15% threshold 23 of which : significant investments in the common stock of financial entities 24 of which: mortgage servicing rights 25 of which: deferred tax assets arising from temporary differences 26 National specific regulatory adjustments 7 (26a+26b+26c+26d) 26a of which: Investments in the equity capital of unconsolidated insurance subsidiaries 26b of which: Investments in the equity capital of unconsolidated non-financial subsidiaries 26c of which: Shortfall in the equity capital of majority owned financial entities which have not been consolidated with the bank 26d of which: Unamortised pension funds expenditures Regulatory Adjustments Applied to Common Equity Tier 1 in respect of Amounts Subject to Pre-Basel III Treatment of which: [INSERT TYPE OF ADJUSTMENT] For example: filtering out of unrealised losses on AFS debt securities (not relevant in Indian context) of which : [INSERT TYPE OF ADJUSTMENT] of which : [INSERT TYPE OF ADJUSTMENT] 27 Regulatory adjustments applied to Common Equity Tier 1 due to insufficient Additional Tier 1 and Tier 2 to cover deductions 28 Total regulatory adjustments to Common equity Tier 1 207.53 29 Common Equity Tier 1 capital (CET1) 22303.84 Add ditional Tier 1 capital : instruments Directly issued qualifying Additional Tier 1 instruments plus related stock surplus (share premium) (31+32) 31 of which : classified as equity under applicable 01 accounting standards · - · ·
+14 Gains and losses due to changes in own credit risk on fair valued liabilities Defined-benefit pension fund net assets 16 Investments in own shares (if not already netted off paid- up capital on reported balance sheet) 17 Reciprocal cross-holdings in common equity 18 Investments in the capital of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions, where the bank does not own more than 10% of the issued share capital (amount above 10% threshold) 19 Significant investments in the common stock of banking, financial and insurance entities that are outside the scope of regulatory consolidation, net of eligible short positions (amount above 10% threshold) 20 Mortgage servicing rights(amount above 10% threshold) 21 Deferred tax assets arising from temporary differences (amount above 10% threshold, net of related tax liability) 22 Amount exceeding the 15% threshold 23 of which : significant investments in the common stock of financial entities 24 of which : mortgage servicing rights 25 of which : deferred tax assets arising from temporary differences National specific regulatory adjustments (26a+26b+26c+26d) 26a of which : Investments in the equity capital of unconsolidated insurance subsidiaries 26b of which : Investments in the equity capital of unconsolidated non- financial subsidiaries 26c of which : Shortfall in the equity capital of majority owned financial entities which have not been consolidated with the bank 26d of which : Unamortised pension funds expenditures Regulatory Adjustments Applied to Common Equity Tier 1 in respect of Amounts Subject to Pre-Basel III Treatment of which : [INSERT TYPE OF ADJUSTMENT] For example: filtering out of unrealised losses on AFS debt securities (not relevant in Indian context) of which : [INSERT TYPE OF ADJUSTMENT] of which : [INSERT TYPE OF ADJUSTMENT] 27 Regulatory adjustments applied to Common Equity Tier 1 due to insufficient Additional Tier 1 and Tier 2 to cover deductions